Location: Canyon Lake, TX Off of FM 306 and Hancock Rd.

 Description:

-Old Hancock Trail is maintained by the US Army Corps of Engineers.
+Old Hancock Trail is managed by the US Army Corps of Engineers.
+Trail maintenance is up to trail user volunteers.
+In order to continue enjoying this lovely park we must be good stewards of the grounds.
+Please don’t litter and if you can pick up any trash you see.
+Please spread horse manure at the trail head.
+Trail users are hikers, bicyclists, and horse back riders.
+Motorized vehicles are not allowed unless there to do work, like mowing trails.
 The trail is located off the Northern Shoreline of Canyon Lake.
-Once you turn on Hancock Road from FM 306 the trail head is about 1.5 miles.
-Driving down Hancock Road there is a small airport on your right and then a cedar fence line on your right.
+Once you turn on Hancock Road from FM 306, the trail head is about 1.5 miles.
+Driving down Hancock Road there is a small airport on your right.
 The road dead ends into the trail head.
-The trail head is spacious with plenty of room to maneuver a large rig.
+The trail head parking is spacious with plenty of room to maneuver a large rig.
 The surface of the trail head is mainly sand and caliche.
 A picnic area is located at the center of the trail head.
-There are no mounting blocks, pens, or hitching posts.
+There are no pens or hitching posts.
+At the trail sign there are large limestone bricks which can be used as a mounting blocks.
 This park has no running water or electricity.

 If you are looking to slowly condition your horse to beach riding this trail would be a small step in that direction.
 There are a few short trail spurs leading up to the lake and on most days small waves gently role onto the shore.
 These trails are good for conditioning your horse to large open spaces.
 There will be hikers and bicyclists sharing the trails.
 Sights and sounds of boats, ski jets, and other water recreation activities will be occurring.
 You will have plenty of opportunities to expose and desensitize your horse to new situations.